 For many -- if not most -- of us, the money we've socked away in our employer-sponsored retirement plan represents the biggest portion of our nest eggs.
 Trouble is, too few of us take maximum advantage of our plans.
 And even those who do take advantage of them might not be putting money to work in other investment vehicles that also provide tax-favored earnings growth.

-Some folks, however -- perhaps even the coworker stationed in the next cube -- know exactly what it takes to get the job done.
+Some folks, however -- perhaps even your coworker stationed in the next cube -- know exactly what it takes to get the job done.

 Take the money and run